a7r3/LockIt/README.md

 ## Features

-* (TODO) Apps other than the Whitelisted apps won't be opened
+* Apps other than the Whitelisted apps won't be opened

 * (TODO) Manage Profiles, which vary in the Apps whitelisted, and the duration of Profile Usage